foliovision/fv-all-in-one-seo-pack/readme.txt

 == Changelog ==

+= Version 1.6.32 -
+* Fixed exclusion from search for SearchWP plugin

 = Version 1.6.31 - 14 March 2016 =
 * Fix slug shortening for new version of WordPress.
 * Advanced -> Disable Ads option added - use !get_option('fv_seo_ads_disabled') in your Widget Logic conditions to make all ad widgets disappear at once when enabled